Plum pudding model

 Pauli exclusion principle

 The Pauli exclusion principle states that no two electrons can have the same four quantum numbers.
 As long as one of the quantum numbers is different, the principle is being followed.
 For example, there are two electrons in an atom with the following numbers: 2, 0, 0 +1 and 2, 0, 0, -1.
 Both of these possibilities can exist since the spin number is different.
+A maximum of two electrons can occupy an orbital and their spins must be different.

 Electron structure notation